pervezalam777/knowledge-post/README.md

 ## TODO
-* add linting rules
-* add unit testing
+* Add unit testing (code is somewhat unit testable)
-* add code coverage
+* Add code coverage matrix ( traceability matrix)
 * CI/CD for deployment
 * Error handling framework can be added.
 This will provide intuitive msg and log the same error on log server for further analyses.
-* linter for : double quote vs single quote
+* Linter for : double quote vs single quote
+* After Authentication reload state
+* On token expire should redirect to login or update component with some message (use react portal).
+* Use react suspense component for loading state.
+* See if module lazy loading required.